Uttife/quatr-v1.0.1/README.md

 # quatr-v1.0.1
 Quatr repository.

 Welcome to Quatr, a mobile application built with Flutter for finding apartments and managing rental payments.
-This repository contains the source code for the app developed by [Your Startup Name].
+This repository contains the source code for the app developed by Quatr Inc.

 ## Features